Skip to main content

 أتاي (Atay)

-Mint tea, a national beverage, prepared with gunpowder green tea, fresh mint, and sugar.
-It's served hot in small glasses and is an integral part of Moroccan hospitality.
+Mint tea, the national drink, made with gunpowder green tea, fresh mint, and sugar.
+It comes hot in small glasses and is part of how Moroccans welcome people.

 teaHot